meshpab/SOC-labs/18-Installition-and -Configuration-of-Suricata(IPS-IDS)/README.md

 - Flow records

   ![JSON event logs](screenshots/JSON-logs.png)

-    This are almost same as SIEM logs we will see them later when we configure suricata alert logs to SIEM
+  Since json file has alot of details this is the file that we will later sent it and configure it with the SIEM

 ## Conclusion